aai-institute/Startup-Risk-Classifier-EU-AI-Act/readme.md

 - `--input-file, -i`: Input CSV file with URLs column (required)
 - `--output-file, -o`: Output CSV file for results (required)

-**Note:** The search model is hardcoded to use `claude-3-7-sonnet-20250219` for consistency.
+**Note:** The search model is hardcoded to use `claude-sonnet-4-20250514` for consistency.

 **Input CSV Format:**
-The CSV file should have columns named "Company Name" and "URLs" (or "URL"):
+The CSV file should have columns named "Company Name" and "URLs":

 ```csv
 Company Name,URLs